 - Making Zucchini Noodles Without a Spiralizer: The spiralizer is not the only way to make noodles.
 You can use a julienne vegetable peeler or a mandoline.
 You can also use a standard vegetable peeler to make wide noodles or ribbons.

 - Tomatoes: Other varieties of tomatoes work (like cherry tomatoes), you need 12 ounces.
 Canned tomatoes also work, you may want to hold back some of the liquid in the can.

-- Don’t be surprised if liquid collects at the bottom of the serving dish.
+- Extra liquid in the pan: Don’t be surprised if liquid collects at the bottom of the serving dish.
 It mixes with tomato, garlic, cheese, and olive oil, so it’s delicious.

-- Parmesan cheese may not be vegetarian.
-Swap for any vegetarian-friendly hard cheese or use nutritional yeast.
+- Vegetarian option: Parmesan cheese may contain animal rennet, so it’s crucial to check labels before use.
+Fortunately, several American brands offer vegetarian Parmesan cheese alternatives or use nutritional yeast.
 When using nutritional yeast, add to your tastes.
 I’d start with two tablespoons and increase from there.

 - Nutrition Facts: The nutrition facts provided below are estimates.
 We have used the USDA database to calculate approximate values.
 We assumed 1/2 teaspoon salt.